.. and some practical matters that we find might be of use to you:

 - With drystack installation and heavier stone types (not necessary for bricks), once you’ve reached 3-4 feet above ground, try to move horizontally.
 Reason for that is the higher you go the more weight will be placed on the pieces towards the bottom section.
 With heavier type of stones, increased weight can start to pressure the bottom section away from the wall and you don’t want any movements, even fractional, while the adhesive is drying.

-- Once you get to the end sections of the walls (or openings in between), use a hand grinder to cut the stones to exact size.
-If you are unable to use a grinder (or brick splitter), you can use nippers or the metal edge of your trowel (be noted that this takes some getting used to before you can actually start breaking the stone where you want it to break).
+- Once you get to the end sections of the walls (or openings in between), use a hand grinder or a tile saw to cut the stones to exact size.

 Hint: If there are any broken pieces during shipment, keep them on the side.
 You’ll need them at these spots.

 - Once all the stones have been secured on the wall, if it’s a grouted installation, it’s time to start with pointing.
 It’s worthwhile to note that masonry grouts, with their rugged and rough texture, are different than ceramic tile grouts, which have a smooth and creamy look.
 Masonry grout in its basic gray color as well as white color (by the name “grout mortar”) can be found under our “side products” category.
-If desired grout color is other than white or gray, select color pigments under the same category (pigments are made to be mixed with gray grout).
+If desired grout color is other than white or gray, select color pigments under the same category (pigments are mixed with gray grout).
 Prepare the grout mixture in a bucket.
-You’ll fill up your grout bag from this mixture small portions at a time, and fill the gaps in between by squeezing this bag.
+We have 2 different types of tools for grouting.
+You can either use a traditional grout bag to squeeze grout into the joints, or you can use a drill attachment (both found inside our “side products” category) to easily fill grout lines in a semi-automated way.

 Hint : Unless you’re purposely creating a special effect, try not to smear the surface of bricks/stones.
 If it happens by accident, wait until the mortar becomes crumbly, then remove the smears slightly rubbing with a rag.